howuvebeen/tasty-toast/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the final project I've done for INFO 2300, Intermediate Design and Programming for the Web.
+This is the final project I've done for **INFO 2300**, Intermediate Design and Programming for the Web.
 I received 148 out of 150.

 **My targeted audience is the people who want to visually acquire ideas for toast topping.** They can both view the toppings included in a specific type of toast and the toasts that include a specific topping.
 Looking through various combinations, the users will notice which toppings/toasts are appearing most frequently; those would be the priority of their shopping.